 Choosing the absolute best of the best isn’t an easy task.
 Much depends on extensive tests carried out, but a major portion of it also depends on you – the user.
-Everyone has different needs when it comes to a Virtual Private Network (VPN) service (read our VPN guide here) and like it or not, it isn’t easy to find one that is the best in everything.
+Everyone has different needs when it comes to a Virtual Private Network (VPN) service and like it or not, it isn’t easy to find one that is the best in everything.

 In general, though, having gone through a lot of VPNs I have found that there are a few big names that have come up over and again and rated extremely highly in all key categories.
 This includes privacy and anonymity, speed and stability, customer service levels, technical features and of course, extra features plus pricing options.

-Quick Comparison & VPN Plans Review (Updated July 2019)
+Quick VPN Comparison & Plans Review (Updated January 2020)

 For overall excellence in almost all categories, there are three VPN service providers you should be looking at in 2020.